Nouuu/CODECC/README.md

 ## Contributing

-If someone has the idea and know how to compile in static with GTK and stuffs to be dependence free, be my guest !
+If someone has an idea on how to compile in static with GTK or stuffs to be dependence free, be my guest!

 ## Authors